beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 |---------------------------|-----------:|--------------:|---------:|
 | Test predictions          | 0.67       | 0.71          | 0.87     |

-These results show an improvement over the individual models in terms of recall, while maintining the accuracy level.
+These results show an **improvement** over the individual models in terms of recall, while maintining the accuracy level.
+On the other hand, the decrease in precision suggests that our model is becoming less conservative in its predictions, leading to more false alarms, albeit at moderate levels.

 # Repository Structure